chrisgrieser/most-different-text-selection/README.md

    the ones already analyzed.
 However, this can be challenging, as the identification of which document is "most different" in itself is often not obvious.
-2. Another issue arises when the data corpus is so large, that not all documents can be analyzed.
+2. Another issue arises when the<!-- harper: ignore --> data corpus is so large, that not all documents can be analyzed.
 In that case, a common strategy is to stop the data analysis once *theoretical saturation* is reached, that is the point where analyzing additional documents does not yield new insights.
    However, an intrinsic danger of this approach is overlooking documents that contain relevant information, simply because in the sequential analysis of documents, the researcher coincidentally only selected documents with similar information.

 In both of these scenarios, an automatic identification documents "most different" in relation to a given set of documents becomes relevant.